The November Man: Casting

-Brosnan revealed that Olga Kurylenko, who had a leading role in Quantum of Solace and the recent Oblivion, would co-star alongside him, commenting "I think there’s another room on the stage for another spy!
+Brosnan revealed that Olga Kurylenko, who had leading roles in the James Bond film Quantum of Solace and Oblivion, would co-star alongside him, commenting "I think there’s another room on the stage for another spy!
 Daniel [Craig] can’t have it all to himself.
 My co-star is a lovely actress called Olga Kurylenko, who seems to be going through leading men like hot dinners.
 She started with Daniel Craig and she’s gonna end up with Brosnan!
 She’s a gorgeous actress, beautiful woman.
 She’s in and it’s the older spy, younger spy".
 A month later, it was announced that shooting on the film would begin on 20 May 2013, with Luke Bracey and Bill Smitrovich joining the cast.
-Dominic Cooper, however, left the project to star in Need For Speed, and was replaced with Bracey in the role of the main character's protege.
-In June 2013, it was reported that Will Patton and Caterina Scorsone joined the cast; the former played an old-school senior CIA operative, while the latter played an "ambitious up-and-comer".
+Dominic Cooper, however, left the project to star in Need For Speed, and was replaced with Bracey in the role of the main character Peter Devereaux's protégé David Mason.
+In June 2013, it was reported that Will Patton and Caterina Scorsone joined the cast; the former played Perry Weinstein an old-school senior CIA operative, while the latter played Celia, an "ambitious up-and-comer".